br00k/terraformware/README.md

 # Terraform for VMware and Infoblox

 This script will:

-- render `main.j2` and create a terraform file (`main.tf`) using the variables defined in `variables.tf`
+- render `terraform.j2` and create a terraform file (`main.tf`) using the variables defined in `variables.tf` (this file will vanish when the script ends)

-- add DNS entries to infoblox
+- add/replace/remove DNS entries to infoblox

 - run terraform